 Nike wanted to increase awareness and celebrate the 30th anniversary of those famous three words - "Just Do It."
 To achieve this, we designed and constructed a pop-up podcast studio in LA, inviting elite Nike athletes to come share stories about what "Just Do It" means to them on a personal level.

 I was tasked with designing digital and printed materials to be displayed throughout the pop-up studio, where each episode of the podcast was recorded live.
-Final deliverables included posters, stickers, digital web banners and social posts.
+Final deliverables included posters, stickers, digital web banners and social media posts.

 Nowadays, swagger and sport go hand in hand.
 The athlete is the new stylist, the tunnel is the new runway, and every playoff game is Paris Fashion Week.